pedrovgs/LedStorm/README.md

 All the code is configured to use GitHub actions as the main CI tool.
 You can review the details in the ``.github/workflows`` folder.

-🌩🌩🌩 I hope you like this project, have fun with your brand new storm 🌩🌩🌩
+🌩🌩🌩 I hope you like this project, have fun with your brand new storm.
+Remember, imagination, some leds, and a RaspberryPi will take you wherever you want 🌩🌩🌩

 Developed By
 ------------